FawazSalman/Cybersecurity-portfolio/project-4-linux-file-permissions/README.md

 # Project 4: Managing File Permissions in Linux

 ## Project Overview
 As a security professional supporting a research team, I reviewed and updated file and directory permissions in the `/home/researcher2/projects` directory to ensure proper authorization and enhance system security.
+This project was completed as part of the **Google Cybersecurity Certificate** and focuses on practical Linux authorization and access control.

 This involved:
 - Checking current permissions (including hidden files)